liutaihua/nbu/README.md

 ## Analyze the problem

 First, we define access a specific app server behind load-balancer as a `binding problem`.
-Then, we call people who want to acess a specific server as a `applicant`.
+Then, we call people who want to bind to a specific app server as a `applicant`.

 The key observations are: